Marshflair1988/Project-Exam-2-Holidaze/README.md

 - Log in and log out
 - **Create bookings** - Full API integration for creating bookings
-- **View upcoming bookings** - Fetched from API with venue details
+- **View upcoming bookings** - Fetched from API with venue details (filtered to show only future bookings)
 - **Edit bookings** - Update check-in/check-out dates and number of guests
 - **Cancel bookings** - Delete bookings via API
-- **Update avatar/profile picture** - Saves to API via profile update endpoint
+- **Update avatar/profile picture** - Update via modal with image URL input
 - Browse and search venues

 ### Venue Managers

 - Log in and log out
 - Create, edit, and delete venues
-- **View upcoming bookings for their venues** - Fetched from API for all owned venues
+- **View upcoming bookings for their venues** - Fetched from API for all owned venues (filtered to show only future bookings)
-- **Update avatar/profile picture** - Saves to API via profile update endpoint
+- **Update avatar/profile picture** - Update via modal with image URL input
+- **Delete account** - Remove profile and all associated data
 - Manage venue availability

 ## Technologies